WhatSock/apex/README.md

 There is no required syntax for creating a standalone module.
 Any properly coded JavaScript file can become a module import as-needed using the $A.import() statement.

 However, when creating modules that reference additional module imports, it is important to use the Module Import Template to do so.
-This is available in the file at: "4X/Help/Module Import Template.js"
+This is available in the file at: "Help/Module Import Template.js"

 For example, the props object is required to be passed down to all imported modules to ensure that deferred callbacks can be queued correctly when chained together.
 This is an extremely powerful feature, and allows for shared props to be passed between external modules when loaded dynamically for custom behavior configurations.

-For more information regarding props, view the help file at: "4X/Help/$A API/Import and Fetch APIs/Props"
+For more information regarding props, view the help file at: "Help/$A API/Import and Fetch APIs/Props"

 Apex Widget Templates
 -----

-ToBeAdded
+Accordions, Buttons, Checkboxes, Comboboxes, Datepickers, Dialogs, Footnotes, Listboxes, Menus, Popups, Radios, Switches, Tabs, Tooltips, and Trees.

 Usage License
 -----